MorganConrad/serviceworkers/00_intro.md

  > your server went down.

 #### Benefits
- - Make the website function while offline
+ - **Make the website function while offline**
  - Faster performance even when online, by reducing network requests
  - Customize offline experience
- - Google Lighthouse likes you
+ - Lighthouse (and other site performance tools) like you

  [>](#why-not)